 Is Finishing A Wet Basement Possible?

 It makes no sense at all to start finishing work before making your basement completely dry and waterproof.
-If you do not repair your wet basement first, including fixing the walls and implementing a complete wet basement floor repair, all elements of the remodeling job will be destructed eventually by the excessive moisture and mold.
-You should never consider finishing your wet basement before taking all preventive measures.
+If you do not repair your wet basement first, including fixing the walls and implementing a complete wet basement floor repair, all elements of the remodeling job will be eventually be ruined by the excessive moisture and mold.
+You should never consider finishing your wet basement before taking all necessary preventive measures.

 Wet Basement Waterproofing Approaches